org-arl/unet-blog/_posts/2021-04-01-whats-new-in-UnetStack-3.3.md

 - Added `NodeInfo` service parameters for `roll` and `pitch`, allowing UnetStack on autonomous underwater vehicles (AUVs) to use orientation information in making intelligent decisions.
 - On modems supporting low power _sleep mode_, an `AboutToSleepNtf` message is broadcasted before a modem goes to sleep, enabling agents to do housekeeping before taking a nap.
 - Add `eternity` as an alias for `forever` for sleep scheduling shell commands.
+- Improved communication performance for UdpLink and acoustic OFDM links.
 - Added support for 32x upsampling and 16x decimation to support additional frequency bands of operation.